+The SMF includes the User Plane Security Policy as part of N2 SM Information container.
+The SMF determines the User Plane Security Policy as described in clause 5.10.3 of TS 23.501 [2].

 8. For home-routed roaming scenario only: The default V-SMF selects a default v-UPF and initiates an N4 Session Establishment procedure with the selected default v-UPF.
 The default V-SMF provides the default v-UPF with packet detection, enforcement and reporting rules to be installed on the UPF for this PDU Session, including H-CN Tunnel Info.